-Nick is the lead for the case site work with Aberdeenshire Community Planning Partnership which is examining the critical dimensions which influence how effective change and improvement initiatives can be ‘spread’ from one context to another, and can be ‘scaled-up’ as a contributor to system-level change.
+Nick was the lead for the case site work with Aberdeenshire Community Planning Partnership which is examining the critical dimensions which influence how effective change and improvement initiatives can be ‘spread’ from one context to another, and can be ‘scaled-up’ as a contributor to system-level change.

 A Visiting Professor at the School of Social and Political Sciences at the University of Edinburgh, Nick has 20 years experience in social and public policy as a researcher, research funder and practitioner in both United Kingdom and Scottish governments.